TinyTapeout/tinytapeout_www/content/guides/template-gds/_index.md

 ##  Edit the `info.md` File in the Docs Directory

   **Update Documentation**:
    - Include detailed instructions on how to experiment with your design.
 This documentation is useful for users receiving the chip and for you to recall design details later.
 Note that leaving the info.md unmodified will cause the 'docs' action to fail.
-Save and commit your changes.
-Commit can be done in similar way as in Step 2.
+Save and commit your changes as you did before.

    <img src="images/documentation.png" alt="doc" width="550"/>
 <!-- ![Documentation](images/documentation.png) -->